10/12/2020

 Try a reduced fat dog food

 If you really want to see your dog reach a healthy weight range, try a reduced fat dog food such as Bil-Jac Reduced Fat Formula.
-Bil-Jac Reduced Fat Formula has 30 percent less fat than Bil-Jac Adult Select to help control the fat and overall calorie intake of your dog.
+Bil-Jac Reduced Fat Formula has 30 percent less fat than Bil-Jac Adult Select to help control your dog's overall fat and calorie intake.

-Although a proper diet is at the core of managing your fur baby’s weight, maintaining frequent physical activity is another large contributor to his overall health.
+Although a proper diet is at the core of managing your fur baby’s weight, maintaining regular physical activity based on their breed's needs is another large contributor to their overall health.
 A few activities to help keep your dog fit may include:

-- Taking your dog on daily walks.
-Depending on your dog’s breed, more than one walk a day may be beneficial.
-This is a great wellness opportunity to keep both you and your dog active consistently, enjoy the outdoors, and simply bond with your dog.
+- Taking your dog on daily walks – Depending on their breed, more than one walk a day may help your overweight dog lose weight.
+This is a great wellness opportunity to keep both you and your dog active, enjoy the outdoors, and, most importantly, bond with your pup.

-- Playtime – indoors or outdoors!
-Your dog will appreciate the extra playtime and time spent with you.
+- Playtime – What dog doesn’t love some extra playtime?
 Choose a few of your dog’s favorite toys and engage in a game of fetch or tug-of-war.

-- Spend time at the dog park.
-Not only is visiting your local dog park a great way to keep your dog socialized, it’s a great way for him to burn some excess energy running around!
+- Spend time at the dog park – Not only is visiting your local dog park a great way to keep your dog socialized, it’s a great way for them to burn some excess energy running around!
+If you haven’t ever been to a dog park before, check out our Beginner’s Guide to Dog Parks so you’re in-the-know before you go!

 Extra weight can put extra strain on your dog’s joints.
 No pet parent wants to see their loveable pal struggle!
 If you notice your best friend moving less after adding a few additional pounds, explore joint health support options like Bil-Jac BreakThru Joint Health.
 It’s an innovative, great tasting way to support your dog’s joint health and immune function.